Chapter VI: Student Code of Conduct

 Property Infractions

 • Theft or unauthorized use/possession of property of any member of the University community or any University property; damaging, destroying, defacing or misusing University property or the property of any member of the University community.
-Such conduct may constitute a major infraction at the discretion of the Associate Director for Student Conduct.
+Such conduct may constitute a major infraction at the discretion of the Director for Student Conduct.

 • Starting or setting a fire in or on school property.
-Such conduct may constitute a major infraction at the discretion of the Associate Director for Student Conduct.
+Such conduct may constitute a major infraction at the discretion of the Director for Student Conduct.

 • Falsely pulling a fire alarm or tampering with or removing a fire extinguisher from its proper location.
 Any person damaging or emptying a fire extinguisher will be charged with the cost of replacing or refilling the extinguisher.
 They may also be subject to other penalties.

 • Tampering with heat sensors, smoke detectors, and/or fire alarm system.
 Any person disabling a heat sensor or smoke detector may be subject to a $100 fine and/or other penalties.
-A repeat infraction may constitute a Major Infraction at the discretion of the Associate Director for Student Conduct.
+A repeat infraction may constitute a Major Infraction at the discretion of the Director for Student Conduct.

 • Unauthorized use of any school property and/or unauthorized entry to any school building, room or apartment, and/or unauthorized possession of keys to school buildings.
 The duplication of a key issued to a student by the school is prohibited.